WICG/declarative-partial-updates/dynamic-markup-revamped-explainer.md

 ## Existing methods

-Apart from the `createContextualFragment` quirk, all of the existing APIs can be expressed in terms of the above APIs, implicitly being unsafe, having a false `runScripts` and no sanitizer:
+Apart from the `createContextualFragment` quirk and special template behavior like declarative shadow roots, all of the existing APIs can be expressed in terms of the above APIs, implicitly being unsafe, having a false `runScripts` and no sanitizer:

 ```js